britram/taps-transports/draft-ietf-taps-transports.md

 (over TCP or UDP) or WebRTC data channels (which run over SCTP over DTLS over UDP or TCP).
-Services built on top of UDP or UDP-Lite typically also need to specify additional mechanisms, including a congestion control mechanism (such as a windowed congestion control, TFRC or LEDBAT congestion control mechanism).
+Services built on top of UDP or UDP-Lite typically also need to specify additional mechanisms, including a congestion control mechanism (such as NewReno, TFRC or LEDBAT).
 This extends the set of available Transport Services beyond those provided to applications by TCP and UDP.

 Transport protocols can also be differentiated by the features of the